Conditional Functions

 if_missing_or_null(expression1, expression2, ... expressionN)

-• Finds first argument which value is not null or missing and returns that value
+• Finds first argument whose value is not null or missing and returns that value.

 • Arguments: